-Located just outside of downtown Durango is the famous Hogsback Mountain.
-Gleaming from the edge of town this mountain is located in the highly trafficked Overend Mountain Park trail system.
+Located just outside of downtown Durango is Hogsback Mountain.
+Gleaming from the edge of town, this mountain is located in the highly trafficked Overend Mountain Park trail system.

 Hogsback Mountain is an amazing hike for those who are looking for a few hours of outside time.
 However, this hike is no joke with nearly a thousand feet of vertical gain from the start of the trail system to the summit itself.

 Hogsback Mountain is also known to have some of the best views of Durango.